-2. Prepare a 50 ml Falcon tube and filter cup set by labeling the tube and filter cup tub with the sample name.
+- 2. Prepare a 50 ml Falcon tube and filter cup set by labeling the tube and filter cup talk with the sample name.
 Pre-wet the filter cup membrane with 1 ml of 0.85% saline.
-Document Saline lot #.

-Using clean forceps, place the cut hair into the filter cup in the center of the membrane.
+Document Saline lot #. - Using clean forceps, place the cut hair into the filter cup in the center of the membrane. - 4.
 Wash the hair with 1 ml of 0.85% saline.
 Allow the liquid to pass through the filter.
-Repeat that step.

-5. Wash the hair with 1 ml of 100% ethanol.
-Allow the liquid to pass through the filter.

-6. Remove the filter cup containing the hair and place on a Kimwipe to let the ethanol evaporate.
+Repeat that step. - 5.
+Wash the hair with 1 ml of 100% ethanol.
+Allow the liquid to pass through the filter. - 6.
+Remove the filter cup containing the hair and place on a Kimwipe to let the ethanol evaporate.
 Once the filter membrane is dry, the hair will be dry as well.

-WASHING HAIR F FOR MITOCHONDRIAL OR NUCLEA AR DNA TESTIN DATE EFFECTIVE 07-24-2010 APPROVED BY ELI SHAPIRO & EUGENE LIEN PAGE 3 OF 3 with sample a 8.
-Store the tube e containing the hair fragment in the appro priate "To Be Ext he pre-amplification laboratory freezer litochondrial extraction for nuclear DNA to or Or antrol ument control CC ocument control ARCHIVED ocument control
+DATE EFFECTIVE APPROVED BY PAGE 07-24-2010 ELI SHAPIRO & EUGENE LIEN 3 OF 3 are tube containing the hair fragment in the appropriate "To Be box in the pre-amplification laboratory freezer roceed to Mitochondrial extraction for nuclear DNA testing procedure.

 - Transfer the cut hair fragment to the bottom of a clean 1.5 ml tube.
-Label the tube - Store the tube containing the hair fragment in the appropriate "To Be Extracted"
+Label the tube

+- APPROVED BY

+LISHAPIRO & EUGENE LIEN